 - Validate and verify all links.
 Don’t leave broken links active.
 404 errors (file not found) leave people frustrated.

-- Links to websites that are not part of the ASU website should contain an icon designating them as “external” and should open in a new window.
+- Links to websites that are not part of the ASU website should open in a new window.

-- Links to a non-html documents or files, such as PDFs, should include an appropriate icon designating the file type.
+- Links to documents or files, such as PDFs, should include an appropriate icon designating the file type.

 - Derogatory or libelous materials or materials that infringe on the rights of others.

 - Materials that violate policies or laws.

 - Confidential materials including records protected by the Family Educational Rights and Protection Act.